Fiberglass vs Gunite Swimming Pools: Key Advantages to Know

 However, gunite pools can be costly for their entire duration, especially if heavy rain or earthquakes damage the shell of the ship.

 Final Thoughts on Fiberglass vs Gunite Swimming Pools

 There are many types of pools out there, but most people will be familiar with fiberglass pools as their standard pool in the backyard.

 However, if you need something that is both bigger and more custom, then you may want to get a custom gunite pool installed.

 The advantages and disadvantages of both can be what you need and finding the perfect pool for you may very well be specific to where you live.

-Just be sure whatever type of pool you choose to install, it has everything you need to become the vacation location for all your loved ones!
+Just be sure whatever type of pool you choose to install, has everything you need to become the vacation location for all your loved ones!